ianhallWDJUN22/sorting-game/README.md

 - **Sorting System**
   - Players can only move tiles to an empty tube or on top of a matching tile.
   - Moves are validated dynamically to prevent invalid placements.
-  - Each level increases in complexity with additional tubes and color variations.
+  - Each difficulty level increases in complexity with additional tubes and color variations.

 - **Game Logic & State Management**
   - The game board state is managed using React’s `useState` and `useEffect`.